Mount Holyoke Financial Aid

-A student approved for an academic leave of absence may use any federal, state or outside aid for which she is eligible, regardless of whether she has been awarded a Laurel Fellowship/Mount Holyoke aid.
-Federal Direct Student Loans and Pell Grants generally travel with the student to a new institution; consult with SFS staff for details.
+A student approved for an academic leave of absence may use any federal, state or outside aid for which she is eligible, to help fund the cost of an academic leave semester.
+Federal Direct Student Loans and Pell Grants generally travel with the student to a new institution; contact SFS staff for details.
 Students who expect to use federal or other outside aid toward their programs must submit a Disbursement Form and have their host program submit a Consortium Agreement to Student Financial Services.
-See "Processing Funds for Study Abroad" for further instructions and required forms (procedures are the same for study in the United States as for study abroad).
+See the McCulloch Center's Financial Planning for study abroad for further information.

 - Submit a consortium agreement for program costs for each program attended.

 - Complete loan applications (if applicable), and notify outside award organizations to send funds to MHC.

 - Submit a disbursement form to SFS.
 (Funds cannot be disbursed without the completed form.)

 - Meet with a member of the SFS staff to make sure everything is in place for your leave.

 Students who are on non-academic leave are reported to the Department of Education as not enrolled at Mount Holyoke College.
 Students on non-academic leave who have borrowed federal loans have a grace period before they are expected to begin repayment.
 Federal Direct Student Loans will enter re-payment status after 180 days (generally after one semester of non enrollment; not after a standard summer or January term).
 The grace period for Federal Perkins loans is nine months.
 Students may request forbearance of repayment by contacting the appropriate servicer: Department of Education for Federal Direct loans, or ECSI for Federal Perkins or Mount Holyoke College loans.
 For alternative loan servicers, please contact your private lender.